 The opML approach takes a different tack.
 Instead of generating a cryptographic proof upfront, the system operates on a trust-but-verify basis.
 The AI-generated output is published, and there is a challenge period during which anyone can dispute the correctness of the inference.
 If no successful challenge occurs within the window, the output is considered valid.

 This is conceptually similar to how optimistic rollups handle transaction finality on Ethereum, where results are assumed correct unless someone proves otherwise.
-The trade-off is that opML is cheaper and faster to produce than a full zero-knowledge proof, but it requires a challenge period before the content can be considered fully verified.
+The trade-off: opML is cheaper and faster to produce than a full zero-knowledge proof, but it requires a challenge period before the content can be considered fully verified.

 ERC-7007 accommodates both methods through its modular verifier interface, letting developers choose the approach that best fits their use case.